HanaokaYuzu/Gemini-API/README.md

 >
 > `auto_close` and `close_delay` are optional arguments for automatically closing the client after a certain period of inactivity.
 This feature is disabled by default.
 In an always-on service like chatbot, it's recommended to set `auto_close` to `True` combined with reasonable seconds of `close_delay` for better resource management.

-### Generate contents from text
+### Generate contents

-Ask a one-turn quick question by calling `GeminiClient.generate_content`.
+Ask a single-turn question by calling `GeminiClient.generate_content`, which returns a `gemini_webapi.ModelOutput` object containing the generated text, images, thoughts, and conversation metadata.

 ```python
 async def main():